jerious1337/LocalDatabase/README.md

   password: "aoutlookuserpassoword123"
 })
 ```
-adds the object to the database
+adds the object to the database.

 ## How to setup in node:<br>
 - importing: